Bishop score

 Bishop score, also Bishop's score or cervix score, is a pre-labor scoring system to assist in predicting whether induction of labor will be required.
 It has also been used to assess the likelihood of spontaneous preterm delivery.
-The Bishop Score was developed by Professor Emeritus of Obstetrics and Gynecology, Dr. Edward Bishop, and was first published in August 1964.
+The Bishop score was developed by Edward Bishop and was first published in August 1964.

 Components

 The total score is calculated by assessing the following five components on manual vaginal examination by a trained professional: